ati-ozgur/backup-clear-kubernetes-yaml-files/README.md

 4. run following commands in powershell

+a. save everything in all namespaces

 	.  .\backup_clear_kubernetes_yaml_files.ps1
-	# save everything in all namespace
 	save_all

+b. save everything in given namespace below development

 	.  .\backup_clear_kubernetes_yaml_files.ps1
-	# save everything in given namespace below development
 	save_all_in_namespace development